 Mr Teo Kim Yam was appointed to the Board in 1994.
-He is a Director of the Lee Rubber Company (Pte) Ltd & Lee Foundation, Singapore.
+He is a Director of the Lee Rubber Company (Pte) Ltd and Lee Foundation, Singapore.

-Mr Teo holds a Bachelor of Accountancy from University of Singapore and is a member of the Institute of Certified Public Accountants of Singapore.
+Mr Teo holds a Bachelor of Accountancy from University of Singapore and is a member of the Institute of Singapore Chartered Accountants (formerly known as the Institute of Certified Public Accountants of Singapore).